ropensci-archive/solrium/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 4 downstream dependencies.
+* I have run R CMD check on the 2 downstream dependencies.
   (Summary at <https://github.com/ropensci/solrium/blob/master/revdep/README.md>), with no problems found.

 -----

-This release includes a bug fix that prevented successful execution of delete by query in Solr.
+This version fixes the rmarkdown/markdown dependency issue for vignettes that Kurt emailed maintainers about.

 Thanks!
 Scott Chamberlain